RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_id

-    - **description**: A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).
+    - A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

     - Acceptable input types: string.